GuttermanA/ritani/README.md

 - Follower avatars
   - Can be moused over to display a button with their Github username
   - Clicking the button will fire off a search for that user, replacing the results in the current window

-### Testing

-Testing was limited to unit testing of the scene components.
-Jest with @testing-library/react were used to mock and test components.
-Tests can be found in the `__tests__` folders of their related component.

-After I had written most of the tests, I discovered that @testing-library/react did not fulfill my needs for testing the App component with different data states.
-However, this would not be an issue in the long run if this app was expanded since I would be using a redux store for the data which can easily be mocked.